amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 7. **DATACOL**:  An integer (N) giving the number of "columns" in the data.
 This is the number of values per grid cell/point.
 N=1 for a scalar valued function; N>1 for a N-vector valued function.

-  * [U] only a single column is currently supported.
+  * only a single column is currently supported.

 8. **DATAVAL**: The values of the function on the cells/points of the grid.
 The values should appear in Fortran array order were the values stored in the Fortran array A(N,NX,NY,NZ) (A(N,0:NX,0:NY,0:NZ) for point-based data).
 That is, the column index varies fastest, x grid index next fastest, etc.